openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

    imported library.

-.. note:: If your imported library includes changes to components that are in use in a course, these updates in the library are not reflected in the course unless you manually update the randomized content block in the course unit.
+.. note:: If your imported library includes changes to components that are in use in a course, the course does not reflect these library updates until you manually update the randomized content block in the course unit.
 For details about updating library components used in your course to match the latest version in the content library, see :ref:`Get the Latest Version of Library Content`.